You may need two jobs to reach financial independence.

 True financial fluidity is when you realize you’ve built a business of such high value that it can be sold to investors or other buyers.

-The financial fluidity from my practice has also given me flexibility and options for marketing my brand-new book, Permanent Happiness, and author-branding venture.
-I have not had to obtain any loans for my new venture.
+The financial fluidity from my practice has also given me flexibility and options for marketing my book, Permanent Happiness, author-branding venture, doing a lot more writing and blogging from home, speaking at the United Nations three times, as well as other speaking opportunities, and last year, starting to hold and host my own women's conferences.
+I have not had to obtain any loans for my new creative venture.

 So there you go—that’s me being open and vulnerable and sharing my financial journey in a nutshell.